-M: A real Madeira cake sweetness (the power of suggestion!) but it is quickly blown away by an almost chlorine-like alcoholic burn.
+A real Madeira wine and cake-y sweetness at first here (oh, the power of suggestion!) but it is quickly blown away by an almost chlorine-like alcoholic burn and powerful oak spice.

-M: Sweet fudge, vanilla and caramel at the start but again quickly burnt away leaving a spicy, crisp, and pine-y attack with only a hint at Madeira.
+Sweet fudge, vanilla and caramel are delivered up front once this whisky hits the lips, but again, just like the nose, these flavours are quickly burnt away leaving a spicy, crisp, and pine-y attack from the alcohol, with only a hint at the intended Madeira influence.

-M: As a Welshman, I wanted to enjoy this so much, but I’m sad to say that this is disappointing for my first Welsh whisky and it is just not to my tastes.
-Others out there seem to love it and the various Madeira releases from Penderyn regularly receive elaborate reviews and 90+ scores from Jim Murray in his Whisky Bible.
+As a Welshman, I wanted to enjoy this whisky so much, but I’m sad to say that this is disappointing for my first Welsh whisky and/or it is just not to my tastes.
+Others out there seem to love it and the various initial Madeira finish releases from Penderyn regularly receive elaborate reviews and 90+ scores from Jim Murray in his Whisky Bible.
 Unfortunately, for me though, it’s just not yet the sweet nectar I was wishing for.
 I’m hoping that it is just maybe hankered by its youth and this only affects the tastes temporarily as it gets older and the barrels and their whiskies mature.
-I’m also interested to see if their peated expression can hide some of the burn with the smoke and I reckon that their first 10 years old expression will definitely be one to keep an eye out for!
+These tasting notes have been made when tasting my first bottle of the whisky, which has been with me for a few years, and I’ve just not been able to get on board with it [ed: a different bottle to the one in the photo here!]
+Maybe the young age of the whisky is the deciding factor here, and possibly, as the whisky gets older with time in their releases, and that Madeira finish lasts longer, it may suit me better.
+I’m also interested to see if their peated expression can hide some of the burn with some of the ex-peated whisky cask influence and smoke.
+I also reckon that their first 10 year old expression will be a big seller and certainly one to keep an eye out for!